 The Center also provides community and K-12 education opportunities, including free community workshops and events in collaboration with its many partners, and K-12 and family hands-on learning experiences in environmental education at annual events such as Make a Splash and Return to the River.

-Currently, in addition to Walla Walla Community College staff and faculty, five co-locators occupy offices and/or laboratories within the Center: Confederated Tribes of the Umatilla Indian Reservation, Sustainable Living Center, UNIBEST International, Walla Walla Watershed Management Partnership, and the Washington State Department of Ecology.
+Currently, in addition to WWCC staff and faculty, three co-locators occupy offices and/or laboratories within the Center: the CTUIR Department of Natural Resources, the Sustainable Living Center, and the Washington State Department of Ecology.
 These co-locators successfully embody the spirit and intent of the Center and its founders through their collaborative projects with the College, each other, and other regional entities.

-The Walla Walla Valley, known for its world class wine, wheat and alfalfa, and those eponymous sweet onions, needs to use water efficiently and with environmental sensitivity, especially as vineyards and the production of other value-added crops expand.
-The Center’s pioneering efforts to educate, collaborate and ensure wise water management practices will help sustain a bountiful future for the Walla Walla Valley.
-In recognition of its contributions the Center was awarded the 2010 Governor’s Workforce and Economic Development Best Practice Award and the 2011 Columbia River Inter-Tribal Fish Commission Leadership Award, and was cited as one of the factors for which the National Journal named Walla Walla Community College one of the top 50 innovators in the U.S. and one of four finalists in the Regional Economic Strategies category in 2013.
-In addition, the Center was cited as one of the innovations for which Walla Walla Community College was awarded the prestigious 2013 Aspen Prize for Community College Excellence.
+The Walla Walla Valley, known for its world-class wine, wheat, alfalfa, and those eponymous sweet onions, needs to focus on more efficient water-use practices and environmental sensitivity, especially as vineyards and the production of other value-added crops expand.
+The Center’s pioneering efforts to educate, collaborate, and ensure wise water management practices will help sustain a bountiful future for the Walla Walla Valley.
+In recognition of its contributions, the Center was awarded the 2010 Governor’s Workforce and Economic Development Best Practice Award and the 2011 Columbia River Inter-Tribal Fish Commission Leadership Award.
+It was also cited as one of the factors for which the National Journal named WWCC one of the top 50 innovators in the U.S. and one of four finalists in the Regional Economic Strategies category in 2013.
+In addition, the Center was cited as one of the innovations for which WWCC was awarded the prestigious 2013 Aspen Prize for Community College Excellence.